feranick/Pi-bot/README.md

 A few notes on RM:
 - If training model is not available, one is created at launch time.
-- a bash script is provided (piRC/machine_learning/syncTraining/syncTFile.sh) to allow the transfer of the training file to a separate computer, run the training in that computer and retrieve the model for usage in the piRC.
+- a bash script is provided (`piRC/machine_learning/syncTraining/syncTFile.sh`) to allow the transfer of the training file to a separate computer, run the training in that computer and retrieve the model for usage in the piRC.
-- The training file can be improved while in RM by adding real time sensor data to it (the flag "saveNewTrainingData" needs to be set to True).
-This is useful as a new training model can be created on the fly (using the bash script as per the previous point). piRC_ML.py can be set to periorically reload (default is 15seconds, change using syncTimeLimit) the training model without relaunching the script (the flag "syncTrainModel" needs to be set to True).
+- The training file can be improved while in RM by adding real time sensor data to it (the flag `saveNewTrainingData` needs to be set to True).
+This is useful as a new training model can be created on the fly (using the bash script as per the previous point). piRC_ML.py can be set to periorically reload (default is 15 seconds, change using `syncTimeLimit`) the training model without relaunching the script (the flag `syncTrainModel` needs to be set to True).
-- Two Machine learning methodsare available: using the MultiPerceptron Classifier (MLPClassifier, recommended) or Regressor (MLPRegressor, highly experimental and not recommended).
+- Two Machine learning methodsare available: using the MultiPerceptron Classifier (`MLPClassifier`, recommended) or Regressor (`MLPRegressor`, highly experimental and not recommended).
-- Two operation modes are available:
+- Two operation modes are available, and can be enabled using the flab `runFullAuto`:
     - Partial Auto: piRC will only respond to the sensor data, but it will no proactively "drive forward" if it has no reason for it.
 You need to use manual commands to help it.
     - Full Auto: piRC will proactively drive forward if it has been standing still for a given amount of time.